BillJr99/Ursinus-CS376/_pages/Assignments/asmt-shellscripting.md

 previous_cpu_usage=${current_cpu_usage}
 ```

 Here, the `echo` command outputs the variable `current_cpu_usage > previous_cpu_usage + threshold` and pipes that string to the `bc` tool.
 To get the value of a variable (rather than using the name of the variable in the string), we enclose the variable name in the `${}` operator.  `bc` is a command line calculator, so it adds the variables together, and does a greater than comparison on the result.
 It outputs `1` if it is true.
-By putting these in quotes, we convert the output to a string, and by putting the expression inside the `$()` operator, we treat the result of the command as a value.
-With that value, we do a string comparison to compare the result to `1`.
+By putting the expression inside the `$()` operator, we treat the result of the command as a value.
+With that value, we do an integer comparison to compare the result to `1` using the `-eq` operator.

 ## Step 6: Running the Script